 Being unable to control emotions and having your ability to make good decisions impaired can lead to risky, impulsive actions that put teens in danger.

-Other risks to the brain include:
+Other Risks to the Brain

 Alcohol and Teen Brain Plasticity